 Sharp Rees-Stealy's mission is to improve the health of its community through a caring partnership of patients, physicians and employees.
 Its goal is to offer quality services that set community standards and exceed expectations in a caring, convenient, affordable and accessible manner.

 Sharp Rees-Stealy has been serving the health care needs of San Diegans since 1923 when doctors Clarence Rees and Clair Stealy formed San Diego's first multispecialty medical group practice.
 Today, Sharp Rees-Stealy has 22 locations (and still growing) and over 500 primary care doctors and specialists representing virtually every field of medicine.

 This position will be working in the PBX department.

 This position is located in Kearny Mesa, Copley Building.

-Full time: 8-hour variable shifts and time; includes weekends and on call requirements.
+Full time: 8-hours variable shifts and times: 5am to 1:30pm/1pm to 9:30pm; includes weekends as needed and on call requirements.

 Required Skills and Qualifications

 Must have exceptional customer service skills and strong communication skills (both oral and written).